 As part of our commitment to ensuring an ethical, transparent and fair peer review process SAGE is a supporting member of ORCID, the Open Researcher and Contributor ID.
 ORCID provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.

 The collection of ORCID iDs from corresponding authors is now part of the submission process of this journal.
 If you already have an ORCID iD you will be asked to associate that to your submission during the online submission process.
 We also strongly encourage all co-authors to link their ORCID ID to their accounts in our online peer review platforms.
 It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
 Your ORCID iD will become part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID iD is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.

-Comparative Political Studies employs a partial triple-blind review process to give authors a reasonably unbiased assessment of their research.
-We first conduct an internal, blind review.
+Comparative Political Studies employs a partial triple-anonymize review process to give authors a reasonably unbiased assessment of their research.
+We first conduct an internal, anonymize review.
 If editors decide to send a paper out for external review, administrative procedures require that CPS staff learn authors' identity.
 However, authors will remain anonymous to external reviewers throughout the process.